doibay/openshift-playground/README.md

+TODO:
-TODO: store binary image data in mongodb
+- store binary image data in mongodb
+- finish sync service

 The whole site is password protected guarded by SimpleAuthFilter - only GET and HEAD operations are open to everyone.
 Username and password are hardcoded but hashed with sha-256